 We rely on a collaborative approach to solve natural resource challenges and identify new opportunities.
 In bringing together organizational partners, city officials, landowners, schools, businesses and residents, we can ensure that our work is relevant and meaningful to the people in the communities where we work.
 Natural resource stewardship is an important part of building a vibrant community.
 Our community engagement is best exemplified by our Huron Pines AmeriCorps program, our commitment to bringing conservation education to local students and our role in hosting and facilitating community conversations to advance conservation projects that focus on holistic, long-term solutions to complex natural resource challenges.

-Since 2007, Huron Pines has coordinated the Huron Pines AmeriCorps program.
-The Huron Pines AmeriCorps program matches applicants from across the country with nonprofits, agencies and organizations throughout Michigan to complete a 10-month term of service related to the field of conservation.
+The Huron Pines AmeriCorps program, which began in 2007, matches applicants from across the country with nonprofits, agencies and organizations throughout Michigan to complete a 10-month term of service related to the field of conservation.
 Through their service, Huron Pines AmeriCorps members strive to enhance Michigan’s natural resources and foster environmental stewardship.
 They do this by completing on-the-ground conservation work and engaging local volunteers, community groups and schools in service projects, hands-on learning opportunities and educational workshops.